Walk the Walk: Be a Better Consumer

-Illegal Logging is a $100 billion global industry.
+Illicit Logging is a $100 billion global industry.
 Sustainable, responsibly sourced logging can be a long-term source of income for local people, but frequently individuals and companies do not follow protocol and the law.
-Studies have shown that, in Peru alone, 80% of all timber cut is from illegal sources.
+Studies have shown that, in Peru alone, 80% of all timber cut is from illicit sources.
 In many cases organized crime is involved.
 Most logging activity is concentrated along highways and major rivers.
-Trees are oftentimes cut on protected areas and are mixed in with wood taken from legal logging concessions making it difficult to identify the wood that is illegally cut.
+Trees are oftentimes cut on protected areas and are mixed in with wood taken from legal logging concessions making it difficult to identify the wood that is illicitly cut.
 The most valuable timber species in the Amazon basin is mahogany which is valued for its color, quality and longevity.
 One tree can be worth thousands of dollars in the US markets.
 Trees cut in the Amazon are also used locally for charcoal, pulp and building materials.
 Unsustainable logging causes significant damage to the Amazon forests, including threats to the indigenous peoples, fragmentation of the forest and habitat, loss of of species and biodiversity, pollution, decimation of wildlife for bushmeat, and more roads making it even easier to access remote areas of the rainforest.
 Today many conservation groups and organizations are advocating for sustainable certified wood products which helps maintain forests and prevent the land from being converted for agriculture and cattle ranching.

 WHAT CAN YOU DO ABOUT IT?

 When purchasing recycled paper products, look for those that are made with the highest amounts of recycled content.
 Look for tree-free paper products that are made from kenaf, waste straw, or hemp.